BenWanLH/ace-nphc/README.md

 - User would stick to the format described when uploading csv file
 - Csv always have header
-- when updating user, all previous user info needs to be provided else it will be overwritten.
+- when updating user, user of the api is required to provide all the updated user's data even if they want to update only 1 field.

 ### Improvements

-- Could have included the bonus of filtering and sorting.
+- Could have included the bonus of sorting.
 - I probably should write my own exceptions handlers rather than using default springboot's BadRequestException
+- update api could probably be more flexible to allow user to only specify what fields they want to update
+- getAllUsers api should be paginated as the number of data increase